dustinblackman/cargo-run-bin/README.md

 A simple tool to build, cache, and run binaries scoped in `Cargo.toml` rather than installing globally.
 This acts similarly to [`npm run`](https://docs.npmjs.com/cli/v7/commands/npm-run-script) and [`gomodrun`](https://github.com/dustinblackman/gomodrun).

-__Disclaimer:__ This tool was built out of a desired missing piece in the Rust development experience when initially learning the language, and is not likely to be optimal or feature complete just yet.
+__Disclaimer:__ This tool was built out of wanting a missing piece in the Rust development experience when initially learning the language, and is not likely to be optimal or feature complete just yet.

 ## Installation